Mausoleum of Prophet Qeydar: Architecture

 The mausoleum of Prophet Qeydar has an area of c.120.35 m2, in a rectangular shape, its central chamber topped by a brick dome.
 The entrance is on the southern facade.
 On the southern side of the shabestan is an early Nastaliq inscription dating from 1319, which details the construction of the new building by Bulughan Khatun.

 Walnut wood embedded with gold and silver is used to construct the zarih that encloses the grave of Qedar in the central chamber of the mausoleum.
 Islamic calligraphy can be seen engraved in the tomb chamber as well.
 Aside from housing a tomb and prayer hall, the building includes a hostel for pilgrims as well as a basement that was used to rear cattle.
 There are rooms for the clerics to hold meetings.

 Significance

 The mausoleum is believed to entomb the remains of Qedar ben Ishmael, who was one of the sons of Ishmael and the progenitor of the Qedarites in biblical tradition.
 In Islamic tradition, which accepts the biblical narrative, adds on that Qedar is an ancestor of the prophet Muhammad, hence the importance of this tomb.
-A historical copy of the Qur'an is also stored within the building; it is written on papyrus before being binded with a leather cover.
+A historical copy of the Qur'an is also stored within the building; it is written on papyrus before being bound with a leather cover.